talkpython/python-for-absolute-beginners-course/solutions/ch-08-problem-solving/readme.md

 ## Solution for Connect4

 This one is VERY similar to TIC-TAC-TOE.
-There are two fundamental changes, other than this, it's the same code for both games.
+There are three fundamental changes, other than this, it's the same code for both games.

 ### Change 1: Board data structure.